edgorman/Web-App-Template/{{cookiecutter.repository_name}}/infrastructure/cloud/README.md

-# Terraform
+# Cloud

-This subdirectory stores the Terraform configuration for this project's cloud deployment.
+This subdirectory stores the cloud configuration for this project using Terraform.

 Generally you will not need to run Terraform directly, as all operations will be handled through CICD.